-Many young people are turning to selling secondhand clothes.
-Business centers in towns or residential areas have shops or stalls selling these clothes.
-It is a favorite business idea as it generates profit quickly.
+Many young people are turning to sell secondhand clothes.
+Business centres in towns or residential areas have shops or stalls selling these clothes.
+It is a favourite business idea as it generates profit quickly.

 For instance, most women in Nairobi offices fear to go to Eastleigh to purchase cheap quality bags and clothes; those ladies who are informed capitalize on this.

 You can buy a bag at Ksh 900 and sell at Ksh 3, 000, which is a gold mine.

 The good thing about this business is that you don’t need a physical location, simply have a Facebook page and get as many friends as possible to introduce you to offices.